Firm Overview

 Attorney Profile

-Ms. Murphy has been in practice since 1999.
+Kathleen Murphy has been in practice since 1999.
 Her legal career has always focused on family law.
-Ms. Murphy is active in the Minnesota State Bar Association Family Law Section and the Hennepin County Bar Association, and she serves on several committees in the legal community.
-Ms. Murphy is a volunteer guardian ad litem and she is also a registered nurse.
-Prior to practicing law, Ms. Murphy worked in the public health field and on improving access to health care by helping to launch MinnesotaCare and its predecessor, the Children's Health Plan, statewide.
+She is a long-time active member of the Minnesota State Bar Association and the Hennepin County Bar Association and serves on several committees.
+Kathleen served for many years as a volunteer guardian ad litem and she is also a registered nurse.
+Prior to practicing law, Kathleen worked in civil service as a public health nurse and then on the team that launched MinnesotaCare and its predecessor, the Children’s Health Plan.

 Education